Laillaa/CStat-Project/Report.md

 ## Conclusion
 Est-ce on a reussis, ce que on appris les leçons
 Other than "encrer" the theory in our heads it taught us to:
-- Plan 3 steps ahead
+- Plan 3 steps ahead, the need for a clear plan or fil rouge from the beginning
 - Taught us what circumstance each method is better for
 - How powerful time series analysis is and all the ways it can be used
+- the

 ## References